 For example, the predefined live template itar (iterate an array) is available by default in C# 2.0+ statements.
 It means that this particular scope is defined for this template; you can apply the itar template in the body of a C# statement, but you cannot apply it in the body of a C# class outside of any members or, say, in an XML file.

-Postfix templates have fixed scopes, which are not editable.
-Other templates can be assigned to several scopes each.
-You can see all template's scopes in the Availability hyperlink when you open a template in the Template Editor:
+You can assign several scopes for each template.
+All template's scopes are shown in the Availability hyperlink when you open a template in the Template Editor:

 The scopes for live templates and surround templates are defined by file type and allowed location.
 The scopes for file templates are defined by project type.
 Also, there are special scopes:

 - Everywhere - can be assigned to all types of code templates.
 Templates with this scope apply everywhere.

 - Nowhere - can be assigned to all types of code templates.
 You cannot apply templates of this scope.
 However, you can use this scope for drafts of your new templates so that they do not appear in menus and completion lists.